shutterstock_293221436_blue_box-b

 Install projector

-The alignment of the projector depends strongly on the optics and the projection technology used.
+The alignment of the projector depends heavily on the optics and the projection technology used.
 A projector must therefore always be aligned individually, especially if it is to be suspended from the ceiling.
 The so-called offset value plays a central role here.
 This indicates the percentage vertical offset of the projected light cone from the centre of the image.

 beamer_installation_offset-wert

-To determine the offset yourself
+How to determine the offset yourself

 Icon projector on wall mount